What is a Cold Wallet?

 3. What are the advantages of using a cold wallet?

 Cold wallets offer several advantages, including enhanced security, protection against cyber threats, and control over private keys.
+They are more secure than a bank account.

 4. How can I set up a cold wallet?